Operations

 Independent Director

-July 4, 2023 Taiwan Stock Exchange Corporation 2023 Cathay Sustainable Finance And Climate Change Summit 6
+July 3, 2024 Taiwan Stock Exchange Corporation 2024 Cathay Sustainable Finance and Climate Change Summit 6

 Supervisor for Corporate Governance